Health Encyclopedia

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z A-Z Listings

 Alcoholic drinks harm you when you have too many of them.
-No set number of drinks means too much.
-Drinking that affects your life or your health is called alcohol abuse.
-Alcohol abuse can hurt your relationships with others.
+There's no set number of drinks that determines "too many."
+Drinking that negatively affects your life or your health is called an alcohol use disorder (AUD).
+AUD can be mild, moderate, or severe, but in all three categories, alcohol use can hurt your relationships with others.
 You may lose friends, a spouse, or even your job.
-You may be abusing alcohol if any of the following are true for you:
+You may have AUD if any of the following are true for you:

 • Duties at home or with child care suffer because of drinking.